 Subscribe to our new newsletter!

-I had just been answering a question on APUG when I realized that I hadn’t shared this fantastic paper and film developer on this site.
+I just realised that I hadn’t shared this fantastic paper and film developer on this site.
 So, allow me to get on with this straight away...

 The following versions of ANSCO 130 are described because of their two very special qualities.